KRMisha/Makefile/README.md

 make release=1
 ```

-To use the `release` version of the executable, `release=1` must also be specified when running, or copying/cleaning assets.
+To use the `release` version of the executable, `release=1` must also be specified when running or when copying assets.
 For example:

 ```sh
 make copyassets run release=1